 Where Epoxy Excels in Automotive Work

 Two-part epoxy adhesives have a long track record in automotive structural and mechanical repair.
-Their ability to fill gaps, develop very high bond strength, and cure without UV light makes them versatile across metal, composite, and plastic substrates.
+Their ability to fill gaps, develop high bond strength, and cure without UV light makes them versatile across metal, composite, and plastic substrates.

 Structural and Body Repairs